seinecle/mk99/docs/generated-slides/subdir/data-science-machine-learning-artificial-intelligence_temp_common.md

 video::-P28LKWTzrI[youtube, width= 500, height=400]

 //ST: !
-The issue is: to use a GPU for calculations, you need to conceptualize the problem under hand as one that can be:
+The issue is: to use a GPU for calculations, you need to conceptualize the problem at hand as one that can be:

 - broken into a very large series
 - of very simple operations (basically, sums or multiplications, nothing complex like square roots or polynomials)
 - which can run independently from each other.

 //ST: !
-Machine learning tyically pays attention to this dimension of the problem right from the design phase of models and techniques, where statistics would typically not consider the issue, or only downstream: not at the design phase but at the implemetation phase.
+Machine learning tyically pays attention to this dimension of the problem right from the design phase of models and techniques, where statistics would typically not consider the issue, or only downstream: not at the design phase but at the implementation phase.

 //ST: !
-Now that we have seen how statistics and machine learning differ in their approach, we still need to understand how does machine learning gets good results, if it does not rely on modelling / sampling the data like statistics does?
+Now that we have seen how statistics and machine learning differ in their approach, we still need to understand how does machine learning get good results, if it does not rely on modelling / sampling the data like statistics does?

 Machine learning can be categorized in 3 families of tricks: